OpenBSD 7.4, Raspberry Pi 3 model B+ Install Guide

 boot> ls sd0a:/

-to examine the filesystem.
+to examine the filesystem before booting.
 For me, sd0 was the microSD card and sd1 the USB drive.

 Now read the ARM-specific INSTALL file and the FAQ's installation entry.
-Installation is straightforward, but here are a couple notes:
+Follow the prompts for installation, but consider these notes:

 You can now reboot fully from the SD card.
 Here are some final touches to consider.

-If you're not going to add your hostname to DNS (e.g., sappho.sigxcpu.com), you should make it resolve locally by adding to /etc/hosts:
+If you're not going to add your hostname to DNS (e.g., sappho.sigxcpu.com), make it resolve locally by adding these lines to /etc/hosts:

 127.0.0.1 sappho.sigxcpu.com